timbrigham-oc/sailpointSetupHelpers/salesforce.md

 # Salesforce Source Setup in SailPoint
 This document provides a summary for configuring a Salesforce source in SailPoint using a refresh token for authentication.

+# Prerequisites
+The account used to approve the application here **must** remain active in Salesforce.
+If it does not, a grant error such as `{"error":"invalid_grant","error_description":"inactive user"} ` will occur in the Sailpoint interface.
+It comes highly suggested to have the integration run under a service account.
+This can be dediated to interacting with Sailpoint, or for multiple third party

 # Navagating the Salesforce Lightning UI
 Setup -> App -> External Client Apps -> External Client App Manager